kauderk/concise-syntax/README.md

 3. How does it work?
 	- It uses tokenColors rules along with a window script to synchronize the visibility of syntax.

+## Usage

+- Install the extension.
+	- Open a concise-syntax target document: typescriptreact.
+	- A info message will appear `The extension is not calibrated.
+Shall we calibrate it?` click `Yes`.

+- Then you'll have access to a command palette command `Concise Syntax: Calibrate`
+	- Use this command to calibrate the extension to your theme/settings.json.

+- When ever you change your workspace theme and the extension is active, you'll be prompted to calibrate the extension or deactivate it.

 ## Development
 - Launch the vscode `debugger` with `F5`.
 A warning will appear `The task "watch" cannot be tracked.
 Make sure to have a problem matcher defined`, click `Remember my choice for this task` and `Debug Anyway`.
 	- Why does this happen?
 The build script `vite.config.custom.ts` needs to build the extension and the window side.
 That script doesn't have a problem matcher defined in `.vscode/tasks.json` so vscode doesn't know how to track it.
 The warning is harmless and can be ignored.